BIGCR/shopping-list/README.md

 * Items can only be added and not removed from the list

 ### Build
+The application was build using gradle version `5.0`.
-The program can be build by running `./gradlew build`.
+The program can be build by running `gradle build`.
 This will generate an html file with the test results lated in `build/reports/tests/test/index.html`

 ### Run
-Once the program is built, you can launch the application by running `./gradlew run`
+Once the program is built, you can launch the application by running `gradle run`.
+The output should display in the terminal.
+Replacing the content of the `items` file located at `src/main/resources/` will allow you to test different scenarios.

 ### Enhancements
 If given more time: